Gyanendu01/Coca-Cola-PowerBI-Dashboard/README.md

 - `CocaCola_DashBoard.pbix` – The main Power BI project file.
 - `README.md` – Project documentation.
-- `data/` – Sample or anonymized dataset used for the dashboard (if shared).
+- `data/` – Sample or anonymized dataset used for the dashboard.

 > Note: Actual business data has been anonymized or replaced with sample data to protect confidentiality.